goszpeti/conan_explorer/README.md

 ## How to install?

 ### Prerequisites on Linux

+Currently testing and compatibility is only endured for Debian based distros, specifically Ubuntu 20.04.

-Qt for Python must be installed with the native package manager, like:
+1. Qt for Python must be installed with the native package manager, like:

     sudo apt install python3-pyqt5

+2. An x-terminal emulator must be available for "Open Files in cmd" and console based programs for the App Grid.
+Type "x-terminal-emulator" to get a list of available terminals.

+3. To open files with its associated program xdg-open is used:

+    sudo apt install xdg-utils

 Ubuntu 16.04 is not supported due to its native Python version (3.5).

 ### With pip from PyPi
 `pip install conan-app-launcher`